mitre/holcmapr/README.md

 For any questions or concerns, please contact the maintainer for this package, Hannah De los Santos ([hdelossantos\@mitre.org](mailto:hdelossantos@mitre.org)).

-©2021 The MITRE Corporation.
+Approved for Public Release; Distribution Unlimited.
+Public Release Case Number 22-4028. ©2023 The MITRE Corporation.
 ALL RIGHTS RESERVED.